 IT business support focuses beyond computer repair.
 It goes into a variety of IT areas, such as applications, operating systems of various types, databases, hardware support, computer troubleshooting, help desk support, and project management.
-The IT Business Support degree provides broad skills that will allow graduates to find employment in a wide range of IT jobs.
+The IT Support and Services degree provides broad skills that will allow graduates to find employment in a wide range of IT jobs.

 15 – 20